mckenley77/Lab-4/README.md

 ## Issues
 * Problem - Getting no cards found when entering the type.
 Fix - Ensured I was making the proper API call when searching for cards of a certain type.
 * Problem - The ID of the card wasn't showing so I had no idea exactly what API call was being made.
 Fix - Ensured I included the Pokemon card ID when making an API call.
+* Problem - At first I was unable to allow the user to enter a type and was only able to display all the cards.
+Fix - Implemented a feature to allow the user to enter a specific type.